History of the Jews in Europe: Early Middle Ages

 In the Early Middle Ages, persecution of Jews also continued in the lands of Latin Christendom.
 After the Visigoths converted from more tolerant non-trinitarian Arianism to the stricter trinitarian Nicene Christianity of Rome, in 612 and again in 642, expulsions of all Jews were decreed in the Visigoth Empire.
 The Catholic Merovingian dynasty decreed forced conversion for Jews in 582 and 629.
 Under the Roman Catholic Archdiocese of Toledo, multiple persecutions (633, 653, 693) and stake burnings of Jews (638) occurred; the Kingdom of Toledo followed up on this tradition in 1368, 1391, 1449, and 1486–1490, including forced conversions and mass murder, and there was rioting and a blood bath against the Jews of Toledo in 1212.
 Jewish pogroms occurred in the Diocese of Clement (France, 554) and in the Diocese of Uzes (France, 561).

 European Jews were at first concentrated largely in southern Europe.
 During the High and Late Middle Ages, they migrated north.
 There is historical evidence of Jewish communities north of the Alps and Pyrenees in the 8th and 9th centuries.
 By the 11th century, Jewish settlers from southern Europe, Jewish immigrants from Babylon and Persia, and Maghrebi Jewish traders from North Africa were settling in western and central Europe, particularly in France and along the Rhine River.
 This Jewish migration was motivated by economic opportunities and often at the invitation of local Christian rulers, who perceived the Jews as having the know-how and capacity to jump-start the economy, improve revenue, and enlarge trade.

+Religious and cultural ties to the Levant persisted in this period.
+In the ninth through eleventh centuries, diaspora Jews from Europe embarked on pilgrimages to Jerusalem for the holiday of Sukkot and attended the annual Mount of Olives Hoshana Rabbah ceremony.